taeskiy/Frontend-mentor/README.md

-This is a challenge from Frontend Mentor.
+This is a repository for challenges from Frontend Mentor.
+I will try to set up Github pages later to see the results.